 This page contains a variety of sources about reparations from several perspectives, some Jewish and some more general, with annotations.
-Originally prepared in Fall 2020, with updates in June 2021.
+Originally prepared in Fall 2020, with updates in June 2021 and December 2022.

 REFORM NEWS (from 2019, 2021): The Union for Reform Judaism issued a resolution on studying the issue.
 The resolution itself includes some background and references.
 The resolution then called for Reform congregations and members

 - to “take active steps to redress the destructive effects of historic and ongoing systemic racism, including through education…”; and